pablodecm/datalab_ml_iot/04_internet_of_wands/README.md

 ```bash
 docker-compose up
 ```

 Which will setup the following services:

-  - Eclipe Mosquito MQTT Broker: running in port 1883 and also in 8083 through websockets.
+    - Eclipe Mosquito MQTT Broker: running in port 1883 when reunning locally.
     - Node Red: for playing with the MQTT broker you can access it at http://localhost:1880
     - NGINX server: serving the static webapp to record data at http://localhost

 Once the building and booting finished you can access node-red at http://localhost:1880 or the webapp http://localhost.